This Is Our Story

 Music: Composers, artists, and major works

-Telemann also composed 12 Fantasias for Solo Violin, TWV 40:14-25 (1735) (approx. 63-68 minutes).
+Telemann also composed 12 Fantasias for Solo Violin, TWV 40:14-25 (1735) (approx. 63-68’).
 One scholar has argued that this set of fantasias informed Bach in his composition of sonatas and partitas for solo violin.
 Whether that is true or not, and while these works are less advanced musically than Bach’s, they express the bedrock value of agency, in personal development.
-Top performances are by Arthur Grumiaux in 1970, Andrew Manze in 1995, Rachel Podger in 2001, Augustin Hadelich in 2009, Federico Guglielmo in 2011, Luigi De Filippi in 2015, Fabio Biondi in 2016, Thomas Bowes in 2021, Irina Gintova in 2021, and Tomás Cotik in 2022.
+Top performances are by Arthur Grumiaux in 1970, Andrew Manze in 1995, Rachel Podger in 2001, Augustin Hadelich in 2009, Federico Guglielmo in 2011, Luigi De Filippi in 2015, Fabio Biondi in 2016, Thomas Bowes in 2021, Irina Gintova in 2021, Tomás Cotik in 2022, and Anca Vasile Caraman in 2022.

 Other compositions: